WheteThunger/VehicleStorage/README.md

   - `Prefab` -- Determines the container prefab to spawn.
 Must be a valid storage container.
   - `Position` -- Determines the position of the storage container relative to the vehicle.
   - `RotationAngles` -- Determines the rotation of the storage container relative to the vehicle.
+  - `ParentBone` -- Determines which bone the storage container will be parented relative to on the vehicle.

 ## Developer API